 Indiana’s performance-based accreditation system (IC 20-21-4.1) applies to all public schools, including charter schools, and any nonpublic that voluntarily seeks and is granted state accreditation under the performance-based system.
 A school shall be accredited under the performance-based system if the school meets legal standards, as determined by the Indiana State Board of Education.

 The Indiana State Board of Education is charged with adopting rules to establish and implement the performance-based accreditation system.
-This process is in its initial stages of development.
+This process is currently under development.

 Accredited Indiana Virtual Schools

 The following standalone virtual schools are currently accredited by the Indiana State Board of Education:

 - Achieve Virtual Education Academy (Public School, M S D Wayne Township)